helagro/Applied-IoT/README.md

 This project aims to be a IoT project that other people can use or build upon.
 Being a popular product line, I can see others finding benefit in this project, both in learning and also for the practical use of the end product.

+**Data Usage:**

+The Pico W will send the sensor data to the server.
+The server will then use this data to trigger automations based on the data.
+For instance, if the motion sensor detects motion, the server could turn on a Tradfri light.
+The server will also store the data in a time series database, enabling the creation of graphs and other visualisations of the data.
+The main function of the system is still to create automations based on the sensor data, but the visualisations could be a supporting feature.
+It would help the user to create automations, knowing what values the sensors produces in one day-cycle.
+The user might know that they want the light to turn on when it is as dark as it was at 6 PM yesterday, for instance.
+The data could also be useful for monitoring, increasing understanding and for debugging.

 **Possible insights:**